 Rattlesnakes

-If you hear a rattling noise, do not move until you spot where it’s coming from.
+- If you hear a rattling noise when you’re out in rattlesnake habitat, do not move until you spot where it originated.
 Otherwise, you may accidentally move into the snake, provoking it to strike you.

 Where Do Northern Pacific Rattlesnakes Live?